 It’s also worth checking out the terms of the membership as some clubs include bar tabs, practice facility access and other extras.
 On the other hand, some other clubs will charge you more for lockers, trolley storage and additional services you may be interested in.

-Is it worth being a member of a golf club?
+Is it worth being a member of a golf club? (the money view)

 There’s no short answer to this, but generally it depends on how much golf you play.

-Last year, I kept track of every round of golf I played at my home course alongside any rounds of golf I played at away courses.
+One year, I kept track of every round of golf I played at my home course alongside any rounds of golf I played at away courses.

 In total, I played 48 rounds.
 30 of these were at my home club and with my membership fees at £970, that works out at £32 per round.